 Be the first to know.
 Subscribe to the museum's newsletter to receive updates about exhibitions, events, courses, new shop products, offers and more.

-The Design Museum is now open in its spectacular new location on High Street Kensington.
+The Design Museum is now located on High Street Kensington.

 Ten designers celebrated the opening of the new museum, by designing a number as part of a countdown, showcased across the museum's channels.

 Discover how you can continue to support the museum in creating a leading museum of contemporary design and architecture.

 'Moving the Design Museum to Kensington is the most important moment of my long career in design so far.
 It will allow all our dreams and ambitions for the museum to come true, to create a world class space with the size and scope for the serious promotion and celebration of design and architecture in this country.'